maishuji/kafka-architecture/REAMME.md

+component "Weather\nProducer" as WeatherProducer queue "weather_topic" as WeatherTopic component "Weather\nConsumer" as WeatherConsumer

+actor "Twitter" as TwitterApi
-component "Weather\nProducer" as WeatherProducer queue "weather_topic" as WeatherTopic component "Weather\nConsumer" as WeatherConsumer component "DB\nWriter" as DbWriter database "RDBMS" as Rdbms boundary "Weather\nDashboard" as WeatherDashboard
+component "Twitter\nProducer" as TwitterProducer queue "twitter_topic" as TwitterTopic component "Twitter\nConsumer" as TwitterConsumer

+component "DB\nWriter" as DbWriter database "RDBMS" as Rdbms boundary "Weather\nDashboard" as WeatherDashboard